Flahmingo-Investments/backend-engineering/README.md

 2. Comments

 #Additional Instructions

-Makesure to fork the repo and send a PR
+- Makesure to fork the repo and send a PR ( if unsure check this https://medium.com/@rishabhmittal200/contributing-guide-when-you-fork-a-repository-3b97657b01fb)